juouyang/drone-kubectl/README.md

 # Kubernetes plugin for drone.io with kubectl v1.23.3

-This plugin allows to deploy an image to kubernetes cluster.
+This plugin allows to update Kubernetes resources by a YAML file.

 ## Build